CKNW Kids' Fund

 About CKNW Kids' Fund:

-Founded in 1944, CKNW Kids’ Fund (CKNW) supports kids living with physical, mental and social challenges in British Columbia.
+Founded in 1944, CKNW Kids’ Fund (CKNW) supports children living with physical, mental, and social disabilities in British Columbia.
 The charity changed its name from CKNW Orphans’ Fund in 2018.
-CKNW provides financial assistance for medical equipment, therapies, youth programs, and tuition coverage.
-It states that its grants often help families with unique needs that government funding does not cover.
+CKNW provides financial assistance for medical equipment, therapies, youth programs, and educational bursaries.
+It states that its grants help families with unique needs often overlooked by the government.

-CKNW Kids’ Fund has two major grant programs: Individual grants (for kids and families) and Organizations grants.
+CKNW Kids’ Fund has two major grant programs: Individual grants (for children and families) and grants to organizations.

 My anchor